Holy See of Cilicia: Two Catholicosates starting in 1441 AD

-Catholicosate in Antelias, Lebanon (1930–present)
+Modern history of the church (1930–present)

 In 1922 the American Committee for Relief in the Near East established an orphanage in Antilias for survivors of the genocide.
 It continued operating until 1928.
 After the foundation's Executive Committee was petitioned in 1929 by Sahak II, in 1930 the now-vacant buildings of the orphanage were leased to the Cilicia Catholicosate for a period of five years to be used as a seat for the Catholicosate and a seminary for training priests and teachers.
 The foundation also agreed to contribute $6000-$7000 yearly towards running costs.